Regulatory Disclosures

 Driven by integrity and customer focus as core values – Allianz Insurance Singapore is committed to do what we say, and deliver relevant product solutions to meet with clients’ needs.
 We will communicate in simple language, make processes easier, hassle-free for both our clients and partners.

-We offer personal lines of product solutions including Motor, Home Content, Cancer, Personal Accident and Hospital Income; and Commercial product solutions include Property, Engineering, Casualty, Commercial Motor, Marine Cargo, Work Injury Compensation insurance and Group Personal Accident Insurance.
+We offer personal lines of insurance solutions including Motor, Home Content, Cancer, Personal Accident and Hospital Income; and Commercial insurance solutions include Financial Lines, Property, Engineering, Casualty, Commercial Motor, Marine Cargo, Work Injury Compensation and Group Personal Accident.

 Corporate Governance